How To Make Christmas Sustainable

 Skip the single-use plates & cups this Christmas and use your normal crockery & cutlery.
 The slight convenience of not washing dishes is not worth the waste.

-Create a dishwashing station for everyone to quickly wash and dry their dishes once they have eaten.
+Create a dishwashing station for everyone to quickly wash and dry their dishes once they have eaten, this is a novelty among children and you will soon see Santa beards made out of foam everywhere!!

 Use Glass Instead Of Plastic